zhuqiuyang/hacker-notes/HTDP/2-Prologue.md

 #### Many Ways to Compute
 #### One Program, Many Definitions

+- `magic number`: It is best to name such numbers in a definition.

 #### One More Definition
 #### You Are a Programmer Now